 This is why you should lift weights as you get older

-Now, a new study adds one more benefit to that list.
-Resistance training also protects our hearts as we age — at least in men, according to research published in the January issue of the Journal of Epidemiology and Community Health.
+An additional study adds one more benefit to that list.
+Resistance training also protects our hearts as we age — at least in men, according to research in the Journal of Epidemiology and Community Health.

 Scientists analyzed data from a long-term study of cardiovascular health among Mediterranean people.
 The study followed several thousand Greek participants, who returned after 10 years for more testing.